Nelly Cheboi, who creates computer labs for Kenyan schoolchildren, is CNN's Hero of the Year

 Nelly Cheboi, who in 2019 quit a lucrative software engineering job in Chicago to create computer labs for Kenyan schoolchildren, is the 2022 CNN Hero of the Year.

-Online voters selected her from among this year's Top 10 CNN Heroes finalists.
+Online voters selected her from among this year's Top 10 CNN Heroes.

 Cheboi's nonprofit, TechLit Africa, has provided thousands of students across rural Kenya with access to donated, upcycled computers — and the chance at a brighter future.